2002 Annual Workshops

 POST-WORKSHOP SOCIAL DANCE, Sunday, August 4, 7:00 - 10:00 p.m. at the home of Todd Hansen and Ruth Sylte in Northfield, Minnesota.
 An opportunity for workshop participants -- and others in the area -- to slapp av (relax) and socialize with each other.

 Our staff presented lectures and demonstrations on a number of aspects of Norwegian folk music and dance during the workshops.
 Private 20-minute coaching sessions with the teachers were scheduled throughout the weekend to help participants solve individual fiddling problems.
 Evenings include dance parties with live music, and Saturday evening includeed a festive banquet and concert with Workshop staff members.

-St. Olaf College in Northfield, Minnesota, a 40-minute drive south of the Twin Cities of Minneapolis - St. Paul.
+You asked for it, we're provided it: a meeting location closer to a major city/airport, better scheduling, the extended schedule for those who want more, greater dietary choices and more meal options, air-conditioned classrooms and dance floors, affordable and comfortable local housing, etc. As with last year, the HFAA met at St. Olaf College in Northfield, Minnesota, a 40-minute drive south of the Twin Cities of Minneapolis - St. Paul.
 St. Olaf College has been named "one of the ten most beautiful campuses in the USA" and provided a peaceful rural setting in the midst of Norwegian-American Minnesota.
 We had state-of-the-art classroom, concert and theatre facilities -- as well as fine sprung wood dance floors to accommodate plenty of dancing and fiddling.
 Our accommodations were in St. Olaf's newest (and air-condititioned!) residence hall with a late-night party room (sprung wood dance floor).